MariaRiosNavarro/sorted-movies-app/README.md

 I have also added 2 autoscroll buttons, to scroll to the top or the bottom of the page.

-I followed the best SetUp for vite(react)+tailwind: [this freecodecamp SetUp](https://www.freecodecamp.org/news/how-to-install-tailwindcss-in-react/)
+I followed the best SetUp guide for vite(react)+tailwind: [this freecodecamp SetUp](https://www.freecodecamp.org/news/how-to-install-tailwindcss-in-react/)

 # Mobile